-Travel worry free – there is no need to place your elderly loved one in a nursing home
+Travel worry free – there is no need to place your parent in a nursing home

 According to Bernadette Walker (Branch Manager, Aged Care Complaints Branch, Australian Government Department of Social Services) in October 2014, the leading source of complaints are about respite care in nursing homes.